Ellotron/war-rig/rules/README.md

 ### 5. Coerce

 **Captured** squads that are moved to the captor's home base can be coerced into joining the captors faction.
-For **Lesser Factions** this takes one action, for player factions two.
+For **Lesser Factions** this takes two actions, for player factions three.
 Mark the squad being coerced with a number of coercion block counters, removing one each time a squad in the same base uses an action to coerce them.
 When there are no more counters next to the squad it becomes a normal faction squad controlled by the captor.
 While a squad is being coerced it does not count towards rolls and has no actions.

 ### 6. Construct